Win-C/Win-C/README.md

 - 🏗 Building some cybersecurity projects with a Raspberry Pi.
 Look out for future blog posts!
 - 🌱 Learning Django and practicing data structures & algorithms in both JS and Py
 - 👯 Looking to collaborate on coding opportunities
+- ⚡ Fun facts:
+    - Lived in New York City 🗽 ❤️ for 5 years
-- ⚡ Fun fact: I'm a runner and competed 🇨🇦 inaugural MedWar (Medical Wilderness Adventure Race).
-Lived in New York City 🗽 ❤️ for 5 years
+    - I'm a runner and competed 🇨🇦 inaugural MedWar (Medical Wilderness Adventure Race)
 - 🐇 🕳️ Rabbit holes: that I typically fall into
     - information security and user data & privacy
     - modernization of legacy systems through APIs